What is NPS®?

 For many years, the NPS has accompanied companies for many years as a key performance indicator on their way to a better understanding of both customers and increasing customer loyalty.
 But where did the idea come from to use numbers to display customer satisfaction?
-Who defined the ultimate question about customer loyalty in the Web 2.0 age?

 Why is NPS so important?
 NPS is more than just a key figure, as it heralds a change in perspective.
 Instead of just cooking their own soup, companies open their eyes to the customer.
 They ask customers whether they like the metaphorical soup, whether they would recommend it to others and which additional ingredients would refine the taste.
 This gives companies an insight into their customer’s tastes.
 The benefits flow from it in three ways: